sal55/langs/QLang/readme.md

 * The new IL is called `TCL`, and has its own advantages.
 One is that it makes a C target much simpler should I ever want to do that.
 * I still have the aim of using a hybrid language which is primarily Q, and secondarily M. But not, for the first version, by creating a third, less-capable M compiler which is part of the Q interpreter.

-There is already a mechanism I can mix Q and M in an application: I duplicate any shared global entities (enums etc) in an M program.
+There is already a mechanism I can use to mix Q and M in an application: I duplicate any shared global entities (enums etc) in an M program.
 I write M functions in M modules.
 I compile that to a shared library.
-And create (possibly automatically) an interface module providing the necessary FFI.
+And create (possibly automatically) an interface module providing the necessary FFI for Q code to call.

 But that is messy.
 I want to put everything into Q source files, and just run the Q as a normal script.

 There are crude ways of doing this: let Q identify the static elements of a program, write them out in an M module, invoke the M compiler and tell it to write an ML shared library, which is loaded dynamically.
-Rather messy (especially chopping the source code up, and having to re-parse in the M compiler), but it can still be done transpatently, and done fast.
+Rather messy (especially chopping the source code up, and having to re-parse in the M compiler), but it can still be done transparently, and done fast.

-There are also was to invoke the M compiler itself as a shared library, and tell it to put the compiled code direcly into memory accessible from Q.
+There are also ways to invoke the M compiler itself as a shared library, and tell it to put the compiled code direcly into memory accessible from Q.

 If the hybrid language works, then I can look at a more integrated solution.